Netflix/vmaf/README.md

 - (6/19/18) Added 4K VMAF model under `model/vmaf_4k_v0.6.1.pkl`, which predicts the subjective quality of video displayed on a 4KTV and viewed from the distance of 1.5X the display height.
 Read [this](resource/doc/VMAF_Python_library.md#predict-quality-on-a-4ktv-screen-at-15h) section for details.
 - (6/5/18) Speed optimization to `vmafossexec`: 1) support multi-threading (e.g. use `--thread 0` to use all cores), 2) support frame sampling (e.g. use `--subsample 5` to calculate VMAF on one of every 5 frames).
 See [this](resource/doc/vmafossexec.md#vmafossexec---python-independent-implementation) section for details.
 - (1/20/18) Moved custom subjective models into a submodule named [sureal](https://github.com/Netflix/sureal).
 If you pull the latest changes, you will have to pull the submoddule by `git submodule update --init --recursive` and add `sureal/python/src` to `PYTHONPATH`.
-- (8/12/17) VMAF is now packaged into a library call `libvmaf` and can be called from a C/C++ program directly.
-See [this](resource/doc/libvmaf.md) document for details.
-Using this library, VMAF is now included as a filter in [FFmpeg](http://ffmpeg.org/) main branch, and can be configured using: `./configure --enable-libvmaf`.

 ## Frequently Asked Questions